-4D.
-(1) The business of C must be conducted in a prudent manner.

-(2) To satisfy the condition in sub-paragraph (1), C must in particular have appropriate financial and non-financial resources.

-- (3) To have appropriate financial resources C must satisfy the following conditions - - (a) C's assets must be appropriate given C's liabilities;

-- (b) the liquidity of C's resources must be appropriate given C's liabilities and when they fall due or may fall due; and - (c) C must be willing and able to value C's assets and liabilities appropriately.

-(4) To have appropriate non-financial resources C must satisfy the following conditions -

-- (a) C must have resources to identify, monitor, measure and take action to remove or reduce risks to the safety and soundness of C; - (b) C must have resources to identify, monitor, measure and take action to remove or reduce risks to the accuracy of C's valuation of C's assets and liabilities; - (c) the business carried on by C must be, to a material extent, managed effectively; and - (d) C's non-financial resources must be sufficient to enable C to comply with - - (i) requirements imposed or likely to be imposed on C by the PRA in the course of the exercise of its functions; and - (ii) any other requirement in relation to which the PRA is required to maintain arrangements under section 2J.

-(5) The matters which are relevant in determining whether C satisfies the condition in sub-paragraph (1) or (2) include -

-- (a) the nature (including the complexity) of the regulated activities that C carries on or seeks to carry on; - (b) the nature and scale of the business carried on or to be carried on by C; - (c) the risks to the continuity of the services provided or to be provided by C; - (d) the effect that the carrying on of the business of effecting or carrying out contracts of insurance by C might be expected to have on the stability of the UK financial system or on those who are or may become C's policyholders; - (e) the effect that C's failure or C being closed to new business might be expected to have on the stability of the UK financial system or on those who are or may become C's policyholders; and - (f) whether C is a member of a group and any effect which that membership may have.

-(6) C is 'closed to new business' for the purposes of this paragraph if C has ceased to effect contracts of insurance or reinsurance or has substantially reduced the number of such contracts C effects.
+- 4D.
+(1) The business of C must be conducted in a prudent manner. - (2) To satisfy the condition in sub-paragraph (1), C must in particular have appropriate financial and non-financial resources. - (3) To have appropriate financial resources C must satisfy the following conditions $\boldsymbol{-}$ - (a) C's assets must be appropriate given C's liabilities, and - (b) the liquidity of C's resources must be appropriate given C's liabilities and when they fall due or may fall due. - (4) To have appropriate non-financial resources C must satisfy the following conditions $\,$ - (a) C must be willing and able to value C's assets and liabilities appropriately, - (b) C must have resources to identify, monitor, measure and take action to remove or reduce risks to the safety and soundness of C, - (c) C must have resources to identify, monitor, measure and take action to remove or reduce risks to the accuracy of C's valuation of C's assets and liabilities. - (d) the effectiveness with which C's business is managed must meet a reasonable standard of effectiveness, and - (e) C's non-financial resources must be sufficient to enable C to comply with - - (i) requirements imposed or likely to be imposed on C by the PRA in the exercise of its functions, and - (ii) any other requirement in relation to whose contravention the PRA would be the appropriate regulator for the purpose of any provision of Part 14 of the Act. - (5) The matters which are relevant in determining whether C satisfies the condition in sub-paragraph (1) or (2) include - (a) the nature (including the complexity) of the regulated activities that C carries on or seeks to carry on; - (b) the nature and scale of the business carried on or to be carried on by C; - (c) the risks to the continuity of the services provided by, or to be provided by, C; - (d) the effect that the carrying on of the business of effecting or carrying out contracts of insurance by C might be expected to have on the stability of the UK financial system or on those who are or may become C's policyholders; - (e) the effect that C's failure or C being closed to new business might be expected to have on the stability of the UK financial system or on those who are or may become C's policyholders; - (f) C's membership of a group and any effect which that membership may have. - (6) C is 'closed to new business' for the purposes of this paragraph if C has ceased to effect contracts of insurance or has substantially reduced the number of such contracts which C effects.